MEASURING YOUR WHEELHEAD

-When ordering pottery batts or systems, we always recommend that you measure your wheelhead yourself.
-Please don't assume that the manufacturer's information is accurate because sometimes there can be minor variations, and each wheel is different.
+When ordering pottery batts or systems, please measure your own wheelhead.
+Do not use the manufacturer's information because there can be variations, and every wheel is different.

 Click Here to download a copy of this drawing

-If you have imperial bolts (1/4 inch bolts / 6.2mm), or old batt pins which are not the standard 10mm metric size, please let us know.
-We can cut your batt pin holes the same size as your batt pin bolt head plus 0.2mm.
+If your bolts are not 9mm or 10mm diameter, please just let us know by entering your own measurement in the 'Bespoke' box, or writing it in the comments at the checkout.
+We will cut precision batt pin holes that are the same size as your batt pin bolt head plus 0.2mm.

 It is important that we get the sizing of your batt pin bolt heads correct, so please ensure that you measure accurately.
-We recommend the Batt Pin size is measured using a Vernier Caliper such as the one below if you have one available.
+Use a metal ruler as shown in the picture above, or a tool such as Vernier Caliper (Click on the link below).

 Please note that if an order is placed with bespoke features / sizes requested it will not be possible to offer any exchange products or refunds unless the items supplied are faulty or do not meet the ordered specification.